mwarning/meshnet-lab/tests/README.md

 ## Mobility1 Test

-Ping random nodes while they all move around randomly at fixed speed and form new connections.
+A dynamic test that pings random nodes while they all move around randomly at fixed speed and form new connections.
 Data for animations of node movements is also generated.

 [Go to Test](mobility1/)